 Chapter 7 trustees are often referred to as “panel trustees” because they are appointed by the United States Trustee to a panel in each judicial district.
 Once trustees are appointed to the panel, chapter 7 cases generally are assigned through a blind rotation process.
 The chapter 7 trustee collects assets of the debtor that are not exempt under the Bankruptcy Code, liquidates the assets, and distributes the proceeds to creditors.

-Chapter 12 and chapter 13 trustees are called “standing trustees” because, pursuant to statute, they have a standing appointment from the United States Trustee to administer chapter 12 and chapter 13 cases within a particular geographic area.
+Chapter 12 and chapter 13 trustees are called “standing trustees” because, pursuant to statute, they have a standing appointment from the United States Trustee to administer chapter 12 and chapter 13 cases within a specific geographic area.
 Standing trustees evaluate the financial affairs of the debtor, make recommendations to the court regarding confirmation of the debtor’s repayment plan, and administer the court-approved plan by collecting payments from the debtor and disbursing the funds to creditors.
 In certain jurisdictions, chapter 12 trustees may serve on a case-by-case basis, rather than as standing trustees.